tgoossens/tinythinfilm/README.md

 # Introduction
-Simulating the transmittance of tiny thin-film filters
+Simulating the transmittance of pixel-integrated thin-film filters